2600hz/kazoo/applications/acdc/doc/architecture.md

     <- member_connect_resp --
 ```

 An agent will respond to all connect requests while in the *ready* state.
 The acdc_agent will pass along the `member_connect_req` to the FSM.
 If the FSM is in the *ready* state, the FSM will pass the request JSON to the agent process to send the `member_connect_resp` message.
 If the FSM is in any other state, the `member_connect_req` payload will be ignored.

+Depending on the Queue strategy (ring_all, round robin), 1 or more agents that responded may receive the `member_connect_win` message

-> Member Connect Win
+> Member Connect Win and same Agent answers the member call

 ```asciiart
               AMQP                      Erlang